AuditeMarlow/spellbound/README.md

 and specifies it as the background image for i3lock.

 ## Thanks!
-- a lot of inspiration was taken from [i3lock-fancy](https://github.com/meskarune/i3lock-fancy)
+- [vova616's screenshot](https://github.com/vova616/screenshot) huge thanks for writing this library but I really only needed the linux side-of-things, so I copied some of it
-- I stole some of the screenshotting code from [vova616's screenshot](https://github.com/vova616/screenshot) (huge thanks for writing this but I really only needed the linux side-of-things)
+- [BurntSushi's xgb bindings](https://github.com/BurntSushi/xgb) BurntSushi for a staggering amount of work he put into the Golang's XCB bindings